 Taking the Cash Equivalent Transfer Value is £600,000.

-You are therefore using £100,000 more of your lifetime allowance by transferring the DB into a DC scheme, than taking the benefits directly from the DB scheme.
+You are therefore using £100,000 more of your allowance by transferring the DB into a DC scheme, than taking the benefits directly from the DB scheme.

 Learn about What affects Defined Benefit transfer Values?